Newark Rotary Foundation

 Trustees

-• Tom Slater
+• Tom Marcelain

-Ex-officio, voting members for 2018 – 2019 are:
+Ex-officio, voting members

 The Rotary Foundation transforms donations into service projects that change lives both close to home and around the world.
 During the past 100 years, the Foundation has spent $3 billion on life-changing, sustainable projects.
 Donations make a difference to those who need help most.
 More than 90 percent of donations go directly to supporting Rotary service projects around the world.

-Rotary’s 35,000 clubs carry out sustainable service projects dedicated to six areas of focus to build international relationships,
+Rotary’s 35,000 clubs carry out sustainable service projects dedicated to seven areas of focus to build international relationships, improve lives and create a better world to support Rotary’s peace efforts and end polio forever.

 • Promoting peace